robberwick/PaperTap/README.md

 2. Re-tap the display to retry the write

 **NFC radio dying** - Some Android devices experience NFC chipset failures at the system level.
 This appears in logs as `android.os.DeadObjectException`.
 Toggle NFC off/on to recover.

 ## Technical Details

 **Built with:**
-- Kotlin + Android SDK
+- Kotlin + Android SDK (API 21+, targets API 35)
+- Room database for ticket persistence
-- ML Kit Barcode Scanning for QR detection
+- ML Kit Barcode Scanning for barcode detection (QR, Aztec, Data Matrix, PDF417)
+- ZXing for barcode generation and rendering
 - Android PdfRenderer for PDF processing
 - WaveShare NFC SDK for e-paper communication
 - Material Design 3 UI components

 **Key technologies:**
+- Room database with LiveData for reactive ticket management
+- ML Kit barcode scanning with multiple format support
+- ZXing barcode generation from stored raw data
-- Threshold-based image processing for crisp QR codes
+- Threshold-based image processing for crisp barcode rendering
 - Foreground NFC dispatch for tag interception
 - AudioTrack API for custom success/error sounds
 - Kotlin coroutines for async operations
+- Station code lookup with autocomplete search

 ## Project Origins

 PaperTap is a focused fork of [joshuatz/nfc-epaper-writer], which was itself adapted by [mk-fg] and [DevPika].
-This version strips away general-purpose image editing features to create a streamlined tool specifically for e-ticket QR codes.
+This version transforms the original single-image tool into a full ticket management system with barcode extraction, metadata tracking, and library organization.

 **Attribution chain:**
 - Copyright (c) 2025 Rob Berwick - PaperTap (focused e-ticket version)